jonnonz1/nz-statute-book/acts/public/2004/civil-aviation-amendment-act-2004.md

 ## Part 2 — Amendments to principal Act and related provisions

 ### 4 Interpretation
-(1) Section 2 of the principal Act is amended by inserting, in their appropriate alphabetical order, the following definitions:.
+(1) Section 2 of the principal Act is amended by inserting, in their appropriate alphabetical order, the following definitions:
   - **ANZA** means Australia New Zealand Aviation
-  - **ANZA mutual recognition agreements** means the agreements or arrangements specified in regulations made under section 100(1)(ed)
+  - **ANZA mutual recognition agreements** means the agreements or arrangements specified in regulations made under section 100(1)﻿(ed)
   - **Australia** means the Commonwealth of Australia; and, when used in a geographical sense, includes any external territory of Australia
   - **Australian AOC with ANZA privileges** has the same meaning as in section 3(1) of the Civil Aviation Act 1988 (Aust)
   - **Australian temporary stop notice** has the same meaning as in section 3(1) of the Civil Aviation Act 1988 (Aust)